giacomotolari/react_optimizing_performance/README.md

-# Props Exercise - Blog Page
+# Props Exercise - Blog Page - Props.Children - whit map.

 ## what's going on?

-In App.jsx we have a blog web page with three "section" elements, each section is a post.
+We have a data.json file containing an array of posts.
-You can see that each section contain almost the same HTMl.
+We want to use this array to create an iteration and display render each post component that takes data from each object.

 ## Task